Discussion 02 of 12

 juni

 The callback.
 I noticed that too.
-When a host says you mentioned earlier that you almost shut the company down in 2018 -- I want to come back to that -- something shifts.
+Raaz Herzberg drops an aside and Lenny says we're going to come back to that -- then keeps the current thread moving.
+Something shifts.
 The guest realizes the host is actually listening, not just waiting for their turn.

 milo